10 Best Proposal Examples

 This proposal is effective because it provides a clear, specific solution to the client’s problems.
 It opens with a value-oriented executive summary.
 The scope of services provides brief but informative summaries of the offered services.

 The very first paragraph states the specific benefits to the client. “... we are confident we can significantly increase your site traffic, customer engagement, and on-site conversions.”
-The timeline and the budget, persuasively phrased as ‘Your Investment’ are straightforward and easy for the client to understand and decide upon.
+The timeline and the budget, persuasively phrased as ‘Your Investment’, are straightforward and easy for the client to understand and decide upon.

-The case study placement is a bit distracting, as it could be included near the end with the About Us section.
+Critique: The case study placement is a bit distracting, as it could be included near the end with the About Us section.

 The flow and content of this proposal are strong, with one significant exception: the About Us section.

-Whether using a software or your company’s template, present the client with the most important information first.
+Whether using software or your company’s template, present the client with the most important information first.
 Make it easy for the client to understand and see the value in your company's proposal.

 Here, the Project Background sections clearly outline the work process for the client.
-Each task is clarified and seems to respond to specifications of an RFP.
+Each task is clarified and seems to respond to the specifications of an RFP.
 Using client specifications to prepare a proposal makes it easier for the reader to understand how your solution directly solves their problem.
 This section is strong and should come just after the executive summary.

 Critique: The introductory summary should include more persuasive and specific language.
-As noted previously the Introduction and Team sections should fall towards the end of the proposal.
+As noted previously, the Introduction and Team sections should fall towards the end of the proposal.
 Always lead with the benefit to the client.
 It’s not about your business.
-The focus should be how your business can help the client.
+The focus should be on how your business can help the client.

-The introduction or executive summary uses convincing language and bullet points to highlight the value.
-It could be improved by shifting the language from general CRM best practices to how the company can specifically offer them based on this proposal.
+Critique: It could be improved by shifting the language from general CRM best practices to how the company can specifically offer them based on this proposal.
 Again, the About Us section should come after the benefit-to-client details.

-A sleek web-based proposal that includes specific offerings and clarification of the value.
-The Introductory letter and Executive Summary have strong, persuasive elements that refer to specific client needs.
+Critique: The Introductory letter and Executive Summary have strong, persuasive elements that refer to specific client needs.
 These two elements could be combined to strengthen the first section.
 Again, the About Me should be presented after the solution in every proposal.

-A visually compelling document suited for the industry.
-Bumping up the Project Showcase section would improve proposal flow.
+Critique: Bumping up the Project Showcase section would improve proposal flow.

 A simple but effective proposal.
 The introduction focuses on client needs (and would be more specific in a real-world document).
 It has a great design and is simple and modern, which is very appealing to the reader.

-However, the executive summary leaves much to be desired.
+Critique: The executive summary leaves much to be desired.
 Every sentence should be persuasive and specific, whereas this text is uninspiring and unclear.

 Your proposal is your direct chance to win new business.
 Keep the client in mind in each step of proposal preparation.
 This strategy may mean revamping existing templates or starting fresh.
-Take the best parts of these examples, avoid the mistakes, and put your best foot forward to help the client.
+Take the best parts of these examples, avoid the mistakes, and put your best foot forward to help your client.